With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 If you meticulously consider these details, the best option right now is probably either HBM2 or GDDR6.
 The fact is that both types of video memory have strengths and weaknesses, and your choice should be based on your needs.

-Overall, it’s safe to say that HBM2 is the best choice for tasks such as machine learning and AI simulations, as well as 3D modeling and video editing, due to its superior bus width.
+Overall, it’s safe to say that HBM2 is the optimal choice for tasks such as machine learning and AI simulations, as well as 3D modeling and video editing, due to its superior bus width.
 In contrast, as far as gaming is concerned, GDDR6 is probably what you should invest your money in.

 Of course, HBM2 can also run games, and GDDR6 is also useful for editing, it’s just that each memory type is better suited to different purposes.